Y-CHETHAN/19AI539/Exp7/README.md

+# Ex.No: 7
-# Ex.No:7 Develop a simple calculator using android studio.
+# Develop a simple calculator using android studio.

 ## AIM: